 Putting all of your money into one or two stocks might help you get rich overnight.

 Of course, it’s just as possible that you will lose everything.
-Just ask Enron employees who parked all of their retirement money in company stock before the firm went bust.
+Just ask Enron employees who parked all of their retirement money in company stock before that firm went bust.

-Because the risk is so great, it’s safer to skip buying one or two individual stocks and instead park your money in well-diversified mutual funds.
+Because the risk is so great, it’s safer to skip buying just a handful of individual stocks and instead park your money in well-diversified mutual funds.
 Buy a mutual fund that tracks the S&P 500, and you instantly will own shares in hundreds of companies.
 If one of those firms goes broke, you will hardly feel it.

 7. They never quit

 A 2016 U.S. Trust survey of people with investable assets of at least $3 million found that 77% of these wealthy individuals reported growing up in families that were middle-class or poorer.
-And 19% of those success stories grew up in poverty.
+And 19% of those success stories were folks who grew up in poverty.

 As we pointed out in “10 Characteristics of Wildly Successful People,” successful people such as 401(k) millionaires never stop working hard: